 Inaccurate, Outdated Listing Information

-An incorrect listing doesn’t just turn potential customers away; it also reduces the number of reviews a business can get after customers leave the store.
+An incorrect listing doesn’t just turn potential customers away; it also reduces the number of Google reviews a business can get after customers leave the store.
 Fortunately, you can easily change that by editing your listing information on GMB and applying best practices in local listing management.

 By clicking the “Info” section of the GMB dashboard, you can edit public information such as the address, operating hours, and phone number.